wingkeet/getkey/README.md

 ### Goals
 - Does not require superuser privileges.
-- Use only standard Python libraries.
+- Use only standard Python libraries; no need to install external libraries.

 ### Limitations
 - Requires Python 3; does not support Python 2.